Massive galaxy clusters like "El Gordo'' hint at primordial quantum diffusion

-Nonetheless, as we argue here, these heavy tails may also play a key role in the formation of the LSS and point towards potential solutions to some of the problems of \LCDM.
-Let us stress that, while the parameters $a_n$ and $\Lambda_n$ depend on the details of the model under consideration, the existence of these exponential tails is ubiquitous and arises in any model where quantum diffusion is at play.
+Nonetheless, as we argue here, these heavy tails may also play a key role in the formation of the LSS and point toward potential solutions to some of the problems of \LCDM.
+Importantly, while the parameters $a_n$ and $\Lambda_n$ depend on the details of the model under consideration, the existence of these exponential tails is ubiquitous and arises in any model where quantum diffusion is at play.
 In this sense, they are already embedded in the \LCDM~scenario.
-Therefore, our approach does not rely on extending the standard cosmological model to solve the above-mentioned issues: our goal is rather to point out that it may already contain the ingredients needed to explain those ``anomalous'' observations, provided we carefully compute the primordial statistics beyond the perturbative level.
+Therefore, our approach does not rely on extending \LCDM~to solve the above-mentioned issues: our goal is rather to point out that \LCDM~may already contain the ingredients needed to explain those ``anomalous'' observations, provided we carefully compute the primordial statistics beyond the perturbative level.

-It is also worth mentioning that heavy tails in the form of lognormal distributions are already known to develop on sub-Hubble scales after inflation, due to gravitational collapse~\cite{Coles:1991if, Taruya:2002vy,Hilbert:2011xq}.
+Heavy tails in the form of lognormal distributions are already known to develop on sub-Hubble scales after inflation, due to gravitational collapse~\cite{Coles:1991if, Taruya:2002vy,Hilbert:2011xq}.
 However, the effect we are considering here is different: it leads to \emph{primordial} heavy tails, which are present even before Hubble re-entry.

 \